 Jordan has extensive experience in the intersection of law and technology, regularly evaluating and assessing legal and business opportunities and risk to provide public and private sector clients with critical data privacy and cybersecurity assessments and strategy.
 With a global perspective, Jordan represents clients regarding contractual negotiations related to technology, data management, security, and privacy, and helps to build out compliance programs to address a multitude of regulatory requirements and best practices.
 She also provides insight into third-party management, working with clients to build solutions to ensure security and privacy are accounted for in the supply chain.
 Jordan has represented clients in a variety of sectors, including emerging technologies (blockchain, Internet of Things/IoT, and Artificial Intelligence/AI), pharmaceutical, healthcare, agriculture, adtech, and manufacturing.
 Jordan works with clients to develop business solutions that incorporate privacy-by-design and security-by-design concepts, merging regulatory requirements with real-world practical solutions.

-Myriah Jaworski leads Octillo Law's Privacy Litigation Team, where she represents clients in data breach actions, technology disputes, and in the defense of consumer class actions and related regulatory investigations stemming from alleged privacy torts and violations of the TCPA, BIPA, IRPA, and other state and federal privacy laws.
+Myriah Jaworski is a Member, Data Privacy and Cybersecurity, at Clark Hill Law.
+She represents clients in data breach actions, technology disputes, and in the defense of consumer class actions and related regulatory investigations stemming from alleged privacy torts and violations of the TCPA, BIPA, IRPA, and other state and federal privacy laws.
 Myriah also works with clients to devise and implement privacy and security compliance programs and to evaluate and implement new technologies, including enterprise-wide AI and machine learning tools.
 She is also been recognized as a Super Lawyer® for her Civil Litigation practice in 2018, 2019, 2020, and 2021.

 - Svetla YankovaHead of Customer Experience Engineering, Chronicle

 Ansh Patnaik, former Chief Product Officer, has over 20 years of cross functional experience in cybersecurity and data analytics.
 Most recently, Ansh was Director, Cloud Security Products for Google Cloud Platform, and Chief Product Officer for Chronicle, prior to the acquisition of Chronicle by Google.
 Previously, he was VP of Product Management at Oracle where he defined and launched their security analytics cloud service offering.
 Ansh has held product management, marketing and sales engineering roles at several market leading software companies including Delphix, ArcSight (acquired by HP), and BindView (acquired by Symantec).
 He holds an MS in Operations Research from Columbia University and an MBA from the University of California, Berkeley.